ragulka/Numeral-js/README.md

 .unformat() returns 0 when passed no string

-Added languages.js that contains all languages
+Added locales.js that contains all locales

 Bug fix: Fix bug while unformatting ordinals